meilisearch/meilisearch/README.md

 ## Quick Start

-You can deploy your own instant, relevant and typo-tolerant MeiliDB search engine by yourself too.
+You can deploy your own instant, relevant and typo-tolerant MeiliSearch search engine by yourself too.
 Something similar to the demo above can be achieve by following these little three steps first.
 You will need to create your own web front display to make it pretty though.